 A member of the Committee asked Bayer to further explain its contention that the claims were not comparative between the NOACs, noting that the Martinez study conclusions stated that there was a difference between rivaroxaban and apixaban or dabigatran with regard to stroke and systemic embolism.
 Bayer responded that the statement goes on to refer to a difference between NOACs and warfarin.
 A Committee member also noted that claims 1 and 2 claim referring to results for Xarelto which were not observed with apixaban or dabigatran.
-Bayer responded that it was not inferred that this was a statistically significant difference.
+Bayer responded that this was a statistically significant difference.